mishrakshay87/Ride_Sharing/README.md

 b) ride_ids.csv - A mapping between ride ids and driver ids.
 c) ride_timestamps.csv - This file contains information about rides (ride duration, ride distance, pick up time etc.).

+We merge the 3 datasets together to get relevant data points for our analysis.